Our Projects

 IllustrisTNG

 I am one of the developers of the IllustrisTNG simulations and co-PI of the TNG50 simulation.
 These are gravity + magnetohydrodynamics simulations of large cosmological volumes that simultaenously resolve thousands of galaxies therein.
-In my team, we have extracted novel and useful sicentific notions from IllustrisTNG across a wide range of topics: see below and see more at the IllustrisTNG webpage
+Their outcome has been used by now in more than one thousand papers!
+Among them are those from my team, whereby we have extracted novel and useful sicentific notions across a wide range of topics: see below and see more at the IllustrisTNG webpage

 Cosmology with eROSITA and the physics of galaxy clusters